thehamiltonlab/thehamiltonlab.github.io/prospective-students/index.md

 ### Graduate Research (MS, PhD)

-I am looking for highly motivated, independent students with a keen interest in evolutionary biology, phylogenetics, and entomology; in particular, those wanting wanting to do collections-based research, phylogenetics, taxonomy, and/or evolutionary biology.
+I am looking for passionate, independent students with an interest in evolutionary biology, phylogenetics, and entomology; in particular, those wanting wanting to do collections-based research, phylogenetics, taxonomy, and/or evolutionary biology.

 Students will obtain research experience in a molecular laboratory, field work under variable conditions, knowledge in taxonomic identification, and experience with UNIX command line, R, and Python programming.